Log inProcess Categories

 Blasters are not expected to debuff, control, hold aggro, heal, or support the team in any way other than blowing everything in sight to itty bitty molecules.
 It can be a relief to not have any expectations other than drawing too much aggro for the team to handle and trying not to die every other battle or so.

 The inherent power, Defiance, which used to suck eggs is now one of the best there is.
-You can now use your first three powers even when mezzed and you gain damage the longer you keep a combo going (something Blasters are very good at).
+You can now use your first three powers even when mezzed and you gain an ever-increasing damage Buff the longer you keep a combo going (something Blasters are very good at).

 Cons